bofei5675/Algorithm-in-Java/README.md

 * Linear time sort O(n)
  * Counting sort - required previous knowledge the range of array
  * Bucket sort - Review for the random variable.
 Assume the uniform distribution.
 Proof by **Linearity of Expectation**
+* Patience sort - find minimum number of ascending subsequence from an array.
+Implement by the priority queue.
 ### Hash Table
 * LC 560 Store the cumulative sum and number of appearance